-Arthur Albert Tarling (1902-1974), inventor of the Red Lion cocktail, was head bartender at London's Café Royal and the Red Lion won him first prize in the British Empire Cocktail Competition.
-Arthur was the older brother of William James "Billy" Tarling, the book's author, and they both worked at the Café Royal.
+Arthur Albert Tarling (1902-1974), the creator of the Red Lion cocktail, was head bartender at London's Café Royal and the Red Lion won him first prize in the British Empire Cocktail Competition.
+Arthur was the older brother of William James "Billy" Tarling, the book's author, who also tended bar at the Café Royal.

 1937 Café Royal Cocktail Book

 Tarling's original Red Lion recipe is just a tad on the sour side but is balanced by a sugar crusted rim.
 The result is crisp and refreshing with the rim allowing for as much of little sweetness as the drinker desires.

 Later recipes, such as the one David Embury's 1948 The Fine Art of Mixing Drinks tend to forgo the sugar rim and incorporate grenadine in the recipe (2 gin, ½ lime juice, 1/8 Grand Marnier and 1/8 grenadine), although as is typical of Embury's tastes, the result is still on the tart side of balanced.